JRJurman/automated-ticket-printer/README.md

 ```

 #### `#addWatch(watch, interval)`
 Adds a watch object for printing tickets at an intervals.
-This is useful if you can not
+This is useful if you
-add your own hooks to a project or organization.
-The interval is an integer in ms to check
+can not add your own hooks to a project or organization.
+The interval is an
-for new tickets from the watch.
+integer in milliseconds to check for new tickets from the watch.
+This is
+attached to the watch as `._interval`, so that the watch can be kicked off in
+`#start` (read above).
 You can use a bundled watch or you can write your own
 watch (look at `watches` section).

 ```javascript